-Some people think you need to take rugs to a dry cleaner to have them professionally cleaned, but most rugs can be cleaned at home just as easily.
-Deep cleaning your rugs will help keep them looking vibrant and smelling fresh, so it’s a chore worth doing.
+Some people think rugs need a professional dry cleaner, but most can be cleaned at home just as effectively.
+Deep cleaning keeps them vibrant and fresh, so it’s a chore worth doing.

 Area rug maintenance: